 - Details for undergraduate courses

-- Level 3 core unit in the Environmental Science major sequence
+- Level 3 core unit in the Environmental Science; Natural Resource Management major sequences

 - Level 3 core unit in the Coastal and Ocean Systems specialisation in the Marine Science major sequence